+The primary purpose of an association of homeowners is to enforce the covenants on behalf and for the good of all property owners.
+Promenade at Playa Vista Homeowners Ass'n v.
+Western Pacific Housing., Inc., (2011) 200 Cal.App.4th 849, 867.
 By statute (Civ.
-Code §4775) unless the governing documents of a common interest development state otherwise, associations must maintain, repair and replace the common areas.
+Code § 4775), unless the governing documents of a common interest development state otherwise, associations must maintain, repair and replace the common areas.
 Operating through their boards of directors, associations have the following duties:

-Moreover, many communities have great practical difficulty in obtaining membership votes (or even meeting quorum), so members cannot necessarily make decisions reliably or timely.
+Moreover, many communities have great practical difficulty in obtaining membership votes (or even achieving quorum), so members cannot necessarily make decisions reliably or timely.
 Accordingly, outside of certain issues such as approving assessments and (in some cases) loans or capital improvements, the members cannot generally decide whether or how to perform common area repairs.
 However, members may from time to time have important decisions to make related to maintenance projects.
-If reserve funding is not sufficient to cover the cost, members must decide whether to approve an assessment or (in some cases) construction loans to fund the project.
+If reserve funding is not sufficient to cover the cost, members must decide whether to approve an assessment or (in some cases) borrow funds from a lender to make repairs.

 Method of Repair.
 The courts will generally defer to the board of directors on the method of repair selected by the board.
 This is known as "Judicial Deference."